Shotbow/fudawiki-files/hanafuda/games/jumai.md

 title: Jū Mai
 description: A 2-player bakappana variant with an altered deal and altered card values.
 published: true
-date: 2021-04-30T02:50:57.942Z
+date: 2021-04-30T02:53:41.158Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2021-04-30T02:50:57.942Z
 ---

 **Jū Mai** is a 2-player [Hana-Awase](/en/hanafuda/games/hana-awase)-style game with no yaku, making it more or less a variant form of [bakappana](/en/hanafuda/games/bakappana).
 It uses a different number of cards dealt to the field than most 2-player fishing games, and uses slightly different values for the different [types](/en/hanafuda/types) of cards from most games.
-The first player to reach a score 30 points higher than their opponent's is the winner.
+The winner is the first player to reach a cumulative score at least 30 points higher than their opponent's at the end of a round.

 # Setup
 Game setup involves choosing a dealer [親 - おや, *oya*], shuffling the deck, and distributing the initial cards.
 Any house rules should also be established to keep gameplay smooth and fair.